 On the other hand, innovation is by its very nature risky with no guarantee of profit generation.
 Experimentation distracts focus from existing businesses.

 The most vociferous of enemies to innovation is to be found inside an organization.

 Solving the internal conflict between innovation and the status quo

-Steve Jobs was able to instil his own innovative thinking to the entirety of Apple’s business model.
+Steve Jobs was able to instill his own innovative thinking into the entirety of Apple’s business model.
 He constantly pushed his creatives to move forward, giving them ‘official permission’ to do so when he said things like:

 ‘I think if you do something and it turns out pretty good, then you should go do something else wonderful, not dwell on it for too long.
 Just figure out what’s next.’

 Innovative leaders and the leaders of existing operations first have to realize they need each other to exist.